Israel–Italy relations

-Israel–Italy relations refers to the foreign relations between the State of Israel and the Italian Republic.
+Israel–Italy relations are the foreign relations between the State of Israel and the Italian Republic.
 Italy recognized Israel on 8 February 1949, after the Declaration of the Establishment of the State of Israel on 14 May 1948.

 Italy has an embassy in Tel Aviv, two consulate-generals in West Jerusalem and East Jerusalem, and 4 honorary consulates in Beersheba, Eilat, Haifa and Nazareth.
 The Italian ambassador in Israel since 2021 is Sergio Barbanti.
 Israel has an embassy in Rome and the current Israeli Ambassador is Dror Eydar.
 Both countries are members of the Union for the Mediterranean.

 History

 Jews in Italy

 The pre-war Jewish population of Italy amounted to 58,500 (46,500 by Jewish religion and 12,000 converted or non-Jewish children of mixed marriages).
 It is estimated that about 10,000 Italian Jews were deported to Nazi concentration and extermination camps, of whom 7,700 were murdered in the Holocaust.
 The surviving community was able to maintain its distinctiveness throughout the following decades and continued to have a significant role in the fields of politics, literature, science and industry.
 Writers such as Giorgio Bassani, Natalia Ginzburg and Primo Levi were among the leading figures of the Italian culture in the post-war years.
 As of 2019, the estimated core Jewish population in Italy numbers around 45,000.